Laserfiche/lf-sample-repository-api-nodejs/README.md

 - Note: The .env file is used in local development environment to set operating system environment variables.
 DO NOT check-in the .env file in Git

+### 5. (optional) Specify scope(s)
+- You can also specify which scope(s) you'd like for the authorization request using the scope variable in index.ts.
+Scopes are case-sensitive and space-delimited (i.e. repository.Read).
+Scopes are optional when using v1 APIs but mandatory in v2.

 ## Self-Hosted Prerequisites

 ### Software Prerequisites